gridxdev/bluegrid-docs/blg-docs/Writerside/topics/Draw.md

         Select the <code>Circle tool</code> from the <code>Draw tool pane</code>.
     </step>
     <step>
-        Click on the <code>Draw board</code> to pick the center of the circle.
+        Click  to pick the center of the circle.
     </step>
     <step>
         Drag or move the mouse to a point on the perimeter of the circle and release or press the mouse button.